k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ### The Project Tree

 The Project Tree displays the components of the current project as a hierarchy of entities.
-The project is the top-level of the hierarchy.
+The project is the top-level in the hierarchy.
 Each project has the following branches (sub-objects):

 * [Shared Objects](/articles/04_fabric_studio/12_shared_objects.md), the objects used by all Logical Units and project references.
 * References, reference information that may be used throughout the instance.
 References includes also [common project's tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md).